 I think those stats pretty well speak for themselves.
-With a pair of kids growing up glued to TV, I am risking being one of the majority of families where the kids would rather spend time watching TV than spending time with their daddy.
+If I let my kids grow up glued to TV, I am risking being one of the majority of families where the kids would rather spend time watching TV than spending time with their daddy.

 Why We Don’t Like TV

-And above & beyond the stats above, there are a few other rather negative effects we’ve seen whenever our daughter has been in front of a TV:
+And above & beyond the stats above, we started seeing negative effects of TV with our first-born girl, whenever our she’s been in front of a TV: